DFC-OpenSource/ox-ctrl/README.md

 The repositories cited here are the latest setup tested succesfully with OX.
 Once direct I/O support to physical Open-Channel SSDs in the Linux kernel is a work-in-progress task, mix the setup with other sources may result in compatibility problems.

+For the latest commits, plase check branch 'for-next'.

 PLEASE, REFER TO THE WIKI FOR FULL DOCUMENTATION:
 ```
 https://github.com/DFC-OpenSource/ox-ctrl/wiki